 Dr Murphy works both as a rheumatologist at the Royal Devon & Exeter Hospital, and a GP in Honiton, a rural town in Devon.
 His clinical interests are in spondyloarthropathy and sports medicine, and in improving communication between hospital rheumatology specialists and General Practitioners.
 He has an active interest in the field of spondyloarthritis research, and was a co-author of the recent BSR guideline in the use of biologic drugs in axial spondyloarthritis.

 Clare graduated in 1999 and is an Advanced Practitioner in Occupational Therapy.
 She works in The Centre for Long Term Condition Management in Bronllys Hospital, Powys Teaching Health Board, Brecon, Wales.
 Clare specialises in the bio-psychosocial approach.
 She has a particular interest in AS and the impact that living with this condition has on an individual.
 She has written articles and lectured on this at various local and national Conferences.
 Her previous roles have included developing a Therapy Led AS clinic; she is the Welsh Rep for the College of OT Rheumatology Special Interest Group and is also a member of BHPR.

 Dr Andre Calin (NASS Vice President)

-Following a distinguished career in rheumatology, Dr Calin retired on medical grounds from the RNHRD in 2002 and now consults privately.
+Following a distinguished career in rheumatology, Dr Calin retired from the RNHRD in 2005 and now consults privately.

 During his career he won 12 prizes, scholarships and awards; held honorary and scholastic memberships of 9 national and international medical boards; has served on over 20 committees and editorial boards; has produced chapters in many books; has been editor of two important textbooks on AS; and has written over 300 original and review articles and abstracts on AS.